 Procurement Process Overview

-The procurement process entails working to understanding firms’ needs.
-It ensures there is ongoing evaluations of supplier performances.
+The procurement process entails working to understand firms’ needs.
+It ensures there are ongoing evaluations of supplier performances.
 These steps are:

 A need may come from any function, although it is created during the demand planning process.
 For example, administrative departments may need office equipment or raw materials for production.
 User functions fall short of identifying needs early enough.
 This can lead to urgent requests and present difficulties for procurement staff.
 These difficulties include supplying goods faster and the costs related to quick orders.